prototypefund/iconet-Foundation-funkwhale/docs/admin/configuration.rst

 Funkwhale's permission model works as follows:

-- Anonymous users cannot do anything unless configured specifically
+- Anonymous users cannot do anything unless configured specifically;
-- Logged-in users can use the application, but cannot do things that affect the whole instance
+- Logged-in users can use the application, but cannot do things that affect the whole instance;
-- Superusers can do anything
+- Superusers can do anything.

 To make things more granular and allow some delegation of responsibility, superusers can grant specific permissions to specific users.
 Available permissions are:

-- **Manage instance-level settings**: users with this permission can edit instance settings as described in :ref:`instance-settings`
+- **Manage instance-level settings**: users with this permission can edit instance settings as described in :ref:`instance-settings`;
-- **Manage library**: users with this permission can import new music in the instance
+- **Manage library**: users with this permission can import new music in the instance;
-- **Manage library federation**: users with this permission can ask to federate with other instances, and accept/deny federation requests from other instances
+- **Manage library federation**: users with this permission can ask to federate with other instances, and accept/deny federation requests from other instances.

 There is no dedicated interface to manage users permissions, but superusers can login on the :doc:`Django's admin <django>` at ``/api/admin/`` and grant permissions